Banner AvioConsult

 Shortly after takeoff, the left engine quit operating for unknown reasons.
 The pilot feathered the propeller and returned to the airport for landing.

 But to the opinion of AvioConsult, this was not the cause of the accident.
-Neither the pilots nor the investigators did know about the limitations of minimum control speed VMCA.
-A VMCA, although never determined, also exists due to asymmetrical drag caused by one feathered propeller and the other not feathered.
+Neither the pilots nor the investigators did know about the limitations of a minimum control speed.
+A VMCA, although never determined, also exists due to asymmetrical drag (yawing moment) caused by one feathered propeller and the other not feathered.

 The analysis (in Dutch language) with comments on the formal accident investigation report is available for download: